Git Basics. Working with Branches

 Start two new branches:

-.View all branches using the
+SDNandauth.View all branches using the

-git branch
+git branchcommand.

-You now have three branches: master
+You now have three branches: master, auth, SDN.

 There is an asterisk next to the master branch, and it is green.
-This indicates that you have the master
+This indicates that you have the master branch checked out.
+More precisely, the HEAD pointer points to the master branch.

 View the decorated commit graph:

-You can see all three branches pointing to the same commit: create S2
+You can see all three branches pointing to the same commit: create S2.

-The HEAD is attached to the master
+The HEAD is attached to the master branch since you have the master branch checked out.

 Checking out and Working on Branches

-You have three branches: master
+You have three branches: master, SDN, and auth.

 Checkout the

-branch and view the commit graph and Git status:
+SDNbranch and view the commit graph and Git status:

 While you're are on the